deathbymigas/auto-annotated-portfolio/content/pages/projects/project-three.md

 date: '2022-01-22'
 client: Prism.fm
 description: >-
-  I helped Prism, an early-stage music fintech startup, kickstart its design ops and design language system for exponential year-over-year growth.
+  Learn how I helped Prism, an early-stage music fintech startup, kickstart its design ops and design language system for exponential year-over-year growth.
 ---
 ## Prism is an event booking platform for talent buyers and promoters.